 Restricts user privileges

 ITAM provides you comprehensive visibility on your IT assets.
-Not only will you know what hardware and software you have, you will also know who has access (as well as the level of the access privilege) to what.
+Not only will you know what hardware and software you have, but you will also know who has access (as well as the level of the access privilege) to what.
 Some ITAM solutions even have the capability to enforce certain restrictions on software, hardware, and data.

 These visibility and restriction-enabling functions can streamline implementation of RBAC or role-based access control – a commonly used method for implementing the principle of least privilege.
-In addition, that visibility on user privileges will allow you to see if people no longer connected to your organisation are still able to access your IT assets, and enable you to take appropriate action.
+In addition, that visibility on user privileges will allow you to see if people no longer connected to your organisation are still able to access your IT assets and enable you to take appropriate action.